+FIG. 13.
 Trigonocephaly.
 Note the wedge-shaped, or triangular head, with the apex of the triangle at the midline of the forehead and the base of the triangle at the occiput.

+FIG. 14.
 Turricephaly.
 The head is tall head relative to its width and length.
 The terms acrocephaly or oxycephaly are used when there is turricephaly and the top of the skull assumes a cone shape (lower image).
+SCALP HAIR Cowlick: See Hair, frontal upsweep Crown, double: See Hair whorl, abnormal position Frontal Balding Definition: Absence of hair in the anterior midline and/or parietal areas (Fig. 15). subjective

 FIG. 15.
-Frontal balding Note the absence of hair in the anterior midline and/or parietal areas.

-FIG. 16.
-Hair, frontal upsweep Note the pattern of upward and sideward growth of anterior hair.
+Frontal balding.
+Note the absence of hair in the anterior midline and/or parietal areas.
+Hair, Frontal Upsweep Definition: Upward and/or sideward growth of anterior hair (Fig. 16). subjective Replaces: Cowlick, which may be considered pejorative.